-In the first instalment of her mini course, Photography 101, written especially for the Mutton Club, Rebecca LaChance takes us back to basics, for far from basic results.
+In the first installment of her mini course, Photography 101 written especially for the Mutton Club, Rebecca LaChance takes us back to basics, for far from basic results.

 Photography has never been more accessible to people than it is now.
 And never has it had the potential to be so frustrating.

 There are many reasons to take photographs – artistic, personal, spiritual, yet I think the most important reasons are:

 - because you want to proudly show off your own creativity.